Faculty + Presenters

-Kunga Yoga Teacher Trainings are led by Professional Level Kunga Yoga Leaders from our dynamic teaching faculty.
-Professional Level Kunga Yoga Leaders have completed mentoring apprenticeships under the Kunga Yoga School founder, Kristin Cooper, and are certified 500-hour Kunga Yoga teachers.
-In addition, other experienced expert guests lead portions of the program, so that students benefit from a wide variety of techniques, approaches, and skill sets
+Our Yoga Teacher Trainings are led by Yoga Leaders from our dynamic teaching faculty.
+Experienced guests lead portions of our programs so that the students benefit from a wide variety of techniques, approaches, and skill sets.

 Kristin Cooper, ERYT500